 Pumpkin Boat Racing: Europe

-Giant pumpkins don’t make the best racing boats but they do have one advantage over wood and carbon-fiber – they can be turned into gallons of soup.
+Giant pumpkins don’t make the best racing boats but they do have one advantage over wood and carbon-fiber, you can eat your boat.

 Eating What You Race

 Giant pumpkins don’t make the best racing boats.
-But they do have one advantage over wood and carbon-fiber… they can be turned into gallons of soup.
-So the next time you are carving and pitting a pumpkin to make jack-o-lanterns and pumpkin pies, remember some people are making a race boat.
+But they do have one advantage over wood and carbon-fiber, they can be turned into pumpkin soup, pumpkin pies, and other delicious treats.
+So the next time you are carving and pitting a pumpkin to make jack-o-lanterns and pumpkin pies, remember some people are doing the same thing making a racing boat.